 The most widely used tool fоr hand carving, the wood carving knife is used fоr cutting, paring, and whittling down pieces of wood into any shape imaginable.

-Available in many shapes and sizes, the general characteristic of gouges is the rounded "U" shaped curved blade.
+Available in many shapes and sizes, the general characteristic of a spoon gouge is the rounded "U" shape and bend in the blade.
 They are used to cut curved features into tight areas, such as the concave recesses of bowls and spoons.